 Available scores range from 0 to 6.
-Half-points are permissible in the range from 1 to 6.
+Half points are permissible in the range of 1 to 6.
 Judges are encouraged to use the full range of scores.
-Low numbers indicate a poorer presentation and higher indicates a better presentation.
+Low numbers indicate a poorer experience and higher indicates a better experience.
 Certain scores are weighted and multiplied by 2 or 4.

-Scores of 0 and 6 require the approval of the head judge.
+Scores of 0 require approval of the Head Judge.